ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Truncate-Bucket.md

 [[SQL-Truncate-Bucket]]
 ### SQL - `TRUNCATE BUCKET`

 Deletes all records of a bucket.
-This command operates at a lower level than the standard <<`DELETE`,SQL-Delete>> command.
+This command operates at a lower level than the standard <<SQL-Delete,`DELETE`>> command.

 Truncation is not permitted on vertex or edge typees, but you can force its execution using the `UNSAFE` keyword.
 Forcing truncation is strongly discouraged, as it can leave the graph in an inconsistent state.